sean-henning/cryptosecure-wallet-js/README.md

 Your donation will be used to fund development on the MyMonero back-end, with the remainder going towards client (desktop & mobile) app research and development, and server/site hosting costs.

-MyMonero Donation Address (XMR): 48yi8KBxh7fdZzwnX2kFCGALRcN1sNjwBHDfd5i9WLAWKs7G9rVbXNnbJTqZhhZCiudVtaMJKrXxmBeBR9kggBXr8X7PxPT
+Cryptosecure Donation Address (XMR): 49tQtXwpqQn8Ygfh2cnSXsNcZWGJw9H4mXus1BV54eB2FNjVpEpji4ELfvoZ6SSA1EW2Y2W7CwJofMymvEY2MKCCEKQo1U4

 ## Sponsorship